killy971/hpc-coveralls/README.md

 # Limitations

 Because of the way hpc works, coverage data is only generated for modules that are referenced directly or indirectly by the test suites.
 As a result, the total package coverage computed by coveralls may be higher than what it really is.
+An option will be added soon in order to allow specifying source folders to include in the total coverage computation.

 # Contributing